decheine/decheine/README.md

 **Currently working on**: software engineer at Abbott, leading data-driven development to the Human Factors Engineering dept. with feature usage data obtained through log mining - using data to inform user interface enhancement of a very cluttered and complex software system used for intra-cardiac mapping and ablation procedures.

-🐲 **Personal portfolio project**: I'm also working on a side project of mine is extracting data from over 2200 html files on the complete monster index for Advanced Dungeons & Dragons 2nd Edition and putting into a proper "database" - really it's static site generation from a collection of HTML source files that act as a interfacable record, so hosting it is freeee (except for the domain name but that's cheap).
+🐲 **Personal portfolio project**: I'm also working on a side project: extracting data from over 2000 html files to create a complete monster index for Advanced Dungeons & Dragons 2nd Edition and putting all the monsters into a proper "database" - really it's static site generation from a collection of HTML source files that act as a interfacable record, so hosting it is freeee (except for the domain name but that's cheap).

 NOW LIVE AT: [CompleteCompendium.com](https://www.completecompendium.com/)